Mission people

 • Ask God to bless the Leremore family with good health and for God’s protection over their lives.

-Naomi has recorded a short and long film clips which can be downloaded and used in church services, prayer meetings or events to raise awareness and prayer for what God is doing across the world, as we seek to go deep and wide in global mission involvement.
+Naomi has recorded a short film clip which can be downloaded and used in church services, prayer meetings or events to raise awareness and prayer for what God is doing across the world, as we seek to go deep and wide in global mission involvement.

 Prayer Points